keyvanakbary/learning-notes/books/the-phoenix-project.md

 ### Timing handoffs

-Just as important as throttling the release of work is managing the handoffs.
+Just as important as throttling the release of work, is managing the handoffs.
 A critical part of the Second Way is making wait times visible, so you know when your work spends days sitting in someone's queue, or worse, the work has go backward because it doesn't have the parts or requires rework.

 ### Scoping error